 As the world continues to respond to the COVID-19 outbreak, here in our community, JFCS commits to sharing Help, Hope & Healing during these challenges times.
 This page will be regularly updated with information, resources, articles, and tools to help all work through the impact of this global health crisis.

-Utilize Phone “Drop-In” Hours (starting Monday, March 30) During designated blocks each day, our counselors will be available for one-on-one support by phone.
 Call in to 609-987-8100 and Dial 0 to be connected to available counselor.

 Drop-In Hours: Mondays, Wednesdays & Fridays: 10 AM – 12 PM / Tuesdays & Thursdays 5 – 7 PM

 WED JUN 3 Mental Health and Our Emotions

 Wednesday, June 3 at 6:00 PM